From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

 The communities where we operate are also the communities where we live.
 We recognize the opportunity that we have been given — to be both a neighbor and an operator on someone’s land — and we approach this role with a focus on safety and stewardship.
 We commit to responsible operations while we also work to strengthen the areas where we do business, leaving a positive impact through economic and community support.

 Delivering on our business strategies provides a financial benefit to our shareholders and a positive impact on our communities.
 Our operations generate economic development through job creation, capital investment, tax payments to municipalities and payments to our royalty owners.
-In the last three years (2014 to 2016), we have paid nearly $1 billion in state and federal taxes.
-These funds helped facilitate infrastructure projects, education efforts and safety services.
+In the last three years (2015 to 2017), we have paid nearly $700 million in taxes.
+These funds helped facilitate infrastructure projects, education and safety services.